SpindleMonkey/about-me/README.md

 [Here!](https://www.linkedin.com/in/connie-kephart/)

 ## Meetups I've attended:
-1.
+1. DenverScript 7/25
+2. Women Who Code 8/10

 ## What type of company would you like to work for (i.e. Agency, Product, Startup)?
 I want to work for a smaller company creating products or a startup (again, creating a product).
-I want to know who I work with; working for big corporations leaves you feeling like a nameless resource.
+I want to know who I work with; working for big corporations leaves me feeling like a nameless resource.
 I also want the time to make a product great in terms of usability and functionality.
 I want to make apps people like to use and want to use.

 ## What kind of role are you leaning towards (i.e. Frontend, Backend, etc)?
 Not really qualified to answer that yet!
 I want desperately to be good at CSS, but that's coming a little more painfully than I expected.
 I'm definitely a code girl, so backend is probably the obvious spot for me, but I like the immediate visual response from HTML/CSS.